Beam Shop

 A Girl Left the Room

-But when the two finally meet, Tanja steps through a door into an adult experience from which there is no return, where desire and excitement soon give way to shame and control.
-Years later, now a poet herself and armed with the language to name what happened, she uncovers a box of Eg's letters coated with mildew and begins to read.
+Tanja steps through a door into adult experience from which there is no return, a relationship where desire and excitement give way to shame and control.
+Years later, now a poet armed with the language to name what happened, she finds a box of Eg's mildewed letters and begins to read.

-Hauntingly lyrical and fearlessly honest, A Girl Left the Room is a novel about a relationship of intense connection, unequal power and one woman's defiant effort to reclaim the girl she once was.
+Hauntingly lyrical and fearlessly honest, A Girl Left the Room is the story of one woman's fight to reclaim the girl she once was.

 Ulrikka S. Gernes is a Danish poet and writer.
 She was shortlisted for the Griffin Poetry Prize in 2016 and later served as a juror.
 She has received multiple grants from the Danish Arts Foundation and is also the author of several children's books.
 Her debut novel, A Girl Left the Room, became a Danish bestseller.
 Ulrikka has an adult daughter and lives in Copenhagen in an apartment filled with art and books.Caroline Waight is an award-winning literary translator working from Danish, German, and Norwegian into English.
 Her work includes translations of authors such as Caroline Albertine Minor, Ingvild Rishøi, Maren Uthaug, and Dorthe Nors.
 She was a finalist for the 2023 PEN Translation Prize and received a special commendation in the 2023 Warwick Prize for Women in Translation.
 Caroline is based near London.